Privacy Policy

 5. Nonaffiliated Companies’ Business and Commercial Purposes, including marketing, internal research and product development.

-H. Retention of Personal Information and Sensitive Personal Information.
-STRETTO retains collected Personal Information, including sensitive personal information, only as long as reasonably necessary for the effectuation of each disclosed purpose for which the information was collected.
+7. Retention of Personal Information and Sensitive Personal Information.
+STRETTO retains collected Personal Information, including Sensitive Personal Information, only as long as reasonably necessary for the effectuation of each disclosed purpose for which the information was collected and as required by applicable law.

-I. Making a CCPA Request.
-To make a request under the CCPA, please contact us using one of the methods described below.
-In order to verify your identity and process your request, we will require you to provide us with your first name, last name, social security number, and current address.
+8. Making a Privacy Rights Request.
+To make a privacy rights request, please contact us using one of the methods described below.
+In order to verify your identity and process your request, we will require you to provide us with your first name, last name, and mailing address.
+We may require additional information from you to verify your identity or understand the scope of your request.
 Only you or someone legally authorized to act on your behalf may make a request related to your personal information.
 To designate an authorized agent to act on your behalf, please submit your request by U.S. Mail and include a signed authorization permitting a named person to request information as your agent.

-A. Fill out the Form(s) for the request(s) you would like to make.
-Make sure to sign and date the form(s).
+1. Fill out the Form(s) for the request(s) you are making.

 • BY FAX to 1.866.307.1003, or